MicrosoftDocs/msteams-docs/msteams-platform/teams-faq.md

 <details>

-<summary><b>Do the meetings scheduled through Microsoft integration appear in Outlook or in Teams calendars?
-What is the standard timeline for the meetings to be displayed?</b></summary>
+<summary>Do the meetings scheduled through Microsoft integration appear in Outlook or in Teams calendars?
+What is the standard timeline for the meetings to be displayed?</summary>

 The meetings scheduled through the app don't appear in the scheduler’s Outlook or Teams calendar as they're similar to Channel Meetings.
 All the members in the course channel can attend the meeting directly from the embedded channel link.
 For more information, see [Channel meetings](https://www.knowledgewave.com/blog/benefits-of-channel-meetings-in-microsoft-teams).